B-5 rehabilitation planning meetings

 Participant role.

 Just as most rehabilitation patient meetings will have a similar structure, the role of participants will be similar across almost all services.
-All team members attending a rehabilitation meeting should know the vital features of their position; preferably, all should also know and understand how to take on the part of the chair.
+All team members attending a rehabilitation meeting should know the vital features of their position, and preferably, all should also know and understand how to assume the role of chair.

 Be well prepared

-The crucial duty of everyone attending is to prepare for the meeting.
+Everyone attending is required to prepare for the meeting.
 This depends on the organiser of the conference informing you about the following:

 - the time and location, leaving you sufficient time to prepare